lingtregetter/pets/README.md

 - Authentication with spring security
 - Log out button
 - Replace alerts with HTML error messages
+- Better solution for sorting + visual changes in UI

 ## Helpful links for me